GeoGraph: Geometric and Graph-based Ensemble Descriptors for Intrinsically Disordered Proteins: Conclusion

 \section{Conclusion}

 In this work we introduce GeoGraph, a sequence-to-sequence model trained to predict aggregate properties of IDP conformational ensembles.
 It achieves this by first featurizing individual conformations from MD simulations into contact-graph topologies, and then learning to predict the ensemble average of these features, at both a residue- and sequence-level.
 Our evaluation demonstrates that this approach not only achieves highly competitive performance on benchmark tasks but also yields embeddings that are more effective for predicting key experimentally relevant properties than existing methods.
-Our trained GeoGraph and IDP-ESM2 models, along with the IDP-Euka-90 training dataset, will be publicly released.
+Our trained GeoGraph and IDP-ESM2 models, along with the IDP-Euka-90 training dataset are available at \url{https://github.com/instadeepai/GeoGraph}.